 Housing Privacy Notice

-In order to deliver services to citizens and communities in Powys, it is necessary for the council to collect, gather and process personal data about applicants, tenants, residents, other individuals and businesses.
+To deliver services to citizens and communities in Powys, the council need to collect, gather and process personal data about applicants, tenants, residents, other individuals and businesses.

 This privacy notice sets out what personal data we hold about you and how we collect and use it.